Nico-Curti/rFBP/docs/sphinxtext/source/Python.rst

 .. warning::

 	The setup file requires the `Cython` and `Numpy` packages, thus make sure to pre-install them!
+	We are working on some workarounds to solve this issue.

 The `Python` installation can be performed with or without the `C++` installation.
 The `Python` installation is always executed using `setup.py`_ script.